TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/notification-in-modal-example.md

 ## Conclusion

-To display notifications over modal we have to use additional NotificationProvider.
-But because of how the library is built, it will result with multiple notifications being displayed (each for every NotificationProvider).
-To address this problem, we need to pass additional props to our NotificationProvider and notify function which are called: **providerID** and **customID**.
+To display notifications over modal we have to use additional ModalNotificationsProvider.
+But because of how the library is built, it will result with multiple notifications being displayed (each for every NotificationsProvider or ModalNotificationsProvider).
+To address this problem, we need to pass additional property to notify function params: **isModalNotification:true**.

-What we should remember is that we mustn't pass **customID** without **providerID** and we shouldn't pass any of those if we have only one NotificationProvider in the application.
+You shouldn't pass isModalNotification to notify function if you are not using it with ModalNotificationsProvider as it won't work at all.

 We also have props called **notificationTopPosition**.
-In other example we are using **notificationPosition** but because styling in modal isn't so simple and we don't know what your modal looks like you have to pass notificationTopPosition by yourself.
+In other examples we are using **notificationPosition** but because styling in modal isn't so simple and we don't know what your modal looks like you have to pass notificationTopPosition by yourself.
 Keep in mind that notificationTopPosition={0} will render notification on top of your modal.